World Ringette Championships: President's Pool

 The President's Pool is a competition between developing ringette nations.
 Each President's Pool game is played in a 4 x 15 minute quarter format.
 The winning team is awarded with the President's Pool world title, gold medals, and the President's Trophy.
 Occasionally, teams in this pool have competed against the junior teams from Canada and Finland.

+U18 International Development Festival

+The International Ringette Federation (IRF) unveiled a new feature for the 2023 World Ringette Championships: the U18 International Development Festival, where young players from around the world can showcase their skills and passion for the sport.

 Trophies

 Senior Pool Trophy

 The Sam Jacks Trophy is awarded to the winning national senior level ringette team.
 The trophy was named after Canada's Sam Jacks in his honour since Jacks is considered the main inventor of the sport.
 The trophy was donated by the family of Sam Jacks.

 The first Sam Jacks Trophy was awarded in Gloucester, Ontario during the 1990 World Ringette Championships.
 The trophy was designed by a woman from Gloucester, Ontario, and was made of oak and bronze and was roughly 3 feet tall, but had to be rolled out onto the ice on a table because it was too heavy for the winning team from Canada to lift.
 In 1996 the trophy was replaced with a new design which has been awarded during every World Ringette Championship year since, while the initial trophy now resides in the Ringette Canada office.